jw20191n/cereal_app/README.md

 One could use the app to keep track of who took from your box with Cereal Trader, or whose cereal did you took from.

 ## Technology
-* Scraped cereal box pictures from Google Image using Nokogiri
+* Scraped cereal box pictures from Walmart using Nokogiri
 * Developed the app with Ruby, HTML, CSS and RESTful API